15 Press Release Best Practices to Boost Small Business PR

 - Offer choices: Provide two to three quotes from different perspectives so journalists can choose what fits their stories and angles

 Marketers know that visuals boost engagement and press releases are no exception.
 According to a 2021 State of Journalism report, 64% of journalists said that articles with images are the most sharable, second only to releases on trending stories.

 Many of the best press release distribution services now include at least one embedded image in distribution packages.
-For example, eReleases includes one, and Newswire includes two.
-Keep in mind, though, that embedding video is usually an add-on.
+For example, EIN Presswire and eReleases include one while Newswire allows you to embed two images.
+Also, with most distribution services, embedding video is usually an add-on, so plan accordingly.